PyDL/ASDA/README.md

 ## Usage:
 Suppose you have two succesive 2d images in **(x, y)** order: data0 and data1</br>
-**First**: you need to use the pyflct package to estimate the velocity field connecting the above two images: `vx, vy, vm = flct(data0, data1, 1.0, 1.0, 10, outfile='vel.dat')`
+**First**: you need to use the pyflct package to estimate the velocity field connecting the above two images:
+`vx, vy, vm = flct(data0, data1, 1.0, 1.0, 10, outfile='vel.dat')`.
+Please notice that, vx, vy and vm are also in *(x, y)** order.
+Here, vx and vy are the velocity field.
+Usually, vm are not necessary.

 ## Credit:
 Liu, J., Nelson, C, Erdelyi, R, Automated Swirl Detection Algorithm (ASDA) and Its Application to Simulation and Observational Data, 2018